stefanopieri/robotics_webots/README.md

 ## Introduction
 The aim of the project is to develop a Braitenberg vehicle that is able to achieve a certain goal while interacting with an environment.
-The project was developed in the WeBots and the controller code is written in Python.
+The project is developed in WeBots and the controller code is written in Python.

 ## Overview
 The idea behind the project is to exploit a Braitenberg vehicle to simulate a treasure quest inside a haunted castle, which is represented by a Rectangle Arena.
 Some obstacles are put inside the castle and the robot is programmed to find the treasure while avoiding them.
 In terms of Braitenberg vehicles' basic behaviours, the robot is developed to act with 'fear' when it detects obstacles and with 'love' when it detects the treasure.